PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 : an array of LineString coordinate arrays
 6. _Polygon_
 : an array of linear ring coordinate arrays

+A linear ring is a closed LineString, meaning the first and last position share the same coordinates.
+It must have a minimum of four positions, which would describe a triangle.

+If multiple coordinate rings are used in a polygon, the first one must be an outer exterior ring.
+All other rings must be interior rings that describe holes in the previously defined exterior ring.

 7. _MultiPolygon_
 : an array of Polygon coordinate arrays